Quick Facts About Buying a Used Car

 How Much Does a Used Car Cost?

-Data show that sales of certified pre-owned (CPO) vehicles increased 7.5% month-over-month in October and were up 2.6% year-over-year.
+Data show that sales of certified pre-owned (CPO) vehicles were up 2% year over year in February.
+February’s CPO sales are estimated at 207,263, up from 206,505 in January.
+CPO sales continue to outperform the broader new-vehicle market.
 CPO vehicles are typically lower-mileage cars in excellent condition, sold with the manufacturer’s backing.
 With an extra warranty, certified pre-owned vehicles can be a good deal, especially if they come with special financing and low down payments.

 RELATED: What Is a Certified Pre-Owned Car?

-Pros of Buying a Used Car This Month
+Pros and Cons of Buying a Used Car This Month

 Tips for Buying a Used Car in Today’s Market

-With several factors impacting used car buying, use the tips below to find the right one that fits your budget.
+With several factors impacting used-car buying, use the tips below to find the right vehicle for your budget.

-- Research used car models to find the best deal with dealerships and private sellers.
+- Research used car models to find the best deals with dealerships and private sellers.

 - Ask for the vehicle history report to learn about its maintenance and any accidents.